-At present, the Alliance relies on each Alliance member to make their own determination on a company's ability to meet a business model transition.
-Guidance from IIGCC PAII framework provides an early set of criteria which is aligned with Alliance criteria as described above.
+38 At present, the Alliance relies on each Alliance member to make their own determination on a company's ability to meet a business model transition.
+Guidance included in the Engagement Chapter and from IIGCC PAII framework provides an early set of criteria which is aligned with Alliance criteria as described above.

-By carbon emissions, it is implied throughout this document that this notion covers carbon and the equivalence of other GHG converted to CO2.
-This topic can be discussed further.
+39 By carbon emissions, it is implied throughout this document that this notion covers carbon and the equivalence of other GHG converted to CO{γ} .

-However, Alliance members who believe they can set targets on scope 3 emissions are encouraged to do so.
-University of Hamburg, Consistency of corporate carbon emission data (See Appendix I).
+40 However, Alliance members who believe they can set targets on scope 3 emissions are encouraged to do so.

-In this scenario higher reductions in one asset class could offset a lag in the other.
+41 In this scenario higher reductions in one asset class could offset a lag in the other.